martini-contrib/binding/README.md

 })
 ```

 That's it!
 The `binding.Bind` function takes care of validating required fields.
-If there are any errors (like a required field is empty), `binding` will return an error the client and your app won't even see the request.
+If there are any errors (like a required field is empty), `binding` will return an error to the client and your app won't even see the request.

+#### Getting JSON data from a request

+To get data from JSON payloads, simply use the `json:` struct tags instead of `form:`.
+Pro Tip: Use [JSON-to-Go](http://mholt.github.io/json-to-go/) to correctly convert JSON to a Go type definition.
+It's useful if you're new to this or the structure is large/complex.

 #### Custom validation